jj1bdx/predict/README.md

 PREDICT is an open-source, multi-user satellite tracking and orbital prediction program by John A. Magliacane, KD2BD.

-This repository contains a simplified fork originally by @koansys.
-All additioncal clients and utilities are removed.
+This repository contains a simplified fork originally by [@koansys](https://github.com/koansys/).
+All additioncal clients and utilities are removed. *The original color scheme is corrected so that the program can be run normally on a solarized iTerm.* :)

 * [Project web page](https://www.qsl.net/kd2bd/predict.html)
 * [Project GitHub page](https://github.com/kd2bd/predict/)